JohannesBuchner/UltraNest/README.rst

 -------

 When scientific models are compared to data, two tasks are important:
-1) contraining the model parameters 2) comparing the model to other models.
+1) contraining the model parameters and 2) comparing the model to other models.
 Different techniques have been developed to explore model parameter spaces.
 This package implements a Monte Carlo technique called nested sampling.

-Nested sampling allows Bayesian inference on arbitrary user-defined likelihoods.
+**Nested sampling** allows Bayesian inference on arbitrary user-defined likelihoods.
 In particular, posterior probability distributions on model parameters are constructed, and the marginal likelihood ("evidence") Z is computed.
 The former can be used to describe the parameter constraints of the data,